SethuSenthil/Intro-To-Firebase/README.md

-# Intro-To-Firebase
+# Intro to Firebase and Authentication
-Intro to Firebase and authentication
+Intro to Firebase and Authentication - for South Brunswick Computer Science Club